iFixit/git-scripts/README.md

 This is loosely based on the [Git Flow][gitflow] branching model, with a couple of noteable changes.
-Essentially Git Flow's `develop` is our `master`, Git Flow's `master` is our `stable`, and there is no `release` or `hotfix` branch.
+Essentially Git Flow's `develop` is our `master`, Git Flow's `master` is our `stable`, and there are no `release` branches and our `hotfix` branch names all have a prefix.

 **master** is the active development branch, and what cominor.com has checked out.

 **stable** is the branch which is deployed on the production machines.
 You should always be able to check out this branch and get "bug-free" code.
+This branch is always ready-to-go and should always be deployed as soon as it's changed

 **feature branches** are named after the feature you're developing and branched from `master`.
 When finished, the feature branch is merged back into master